 The completion of the last roadway sections at the east end of the new span are on the critical path and the east end fabrication has been delayed due to the complexity of the work.
-The TBPOC is taking aggressive steps to mitigate the delay and accelerate the remaining work.
+In September 2010, the TBPOC negotiated a change to the contract with the contractor to address these challenges, mitigate delays, and to accelerate the remaining work with a goal of opening the bridge to traffic by 2013.
+The change agreed to is a "seismic safety opening" of the bridge to traffic before non-essential systems are completed, like architectural lighting or removal of unneeded temporary support structures.